lamtranBKHN/AGV-2.0/README.md

   + Programs for ESP8266 webserver.
   + All included libraries

-+Hardware is designed in Altium.
+ + Hardware is designed in Altium.
 Only way to view my project PCB is download hardware folder and open it with Altium software.

-+Accompanying documents and pitures.
+ + Accompanying documents and pitures.

  If you have any questions or ask for copyright please contact me by trandanhlam99@gmail.com